 If you have registered to vote in person, polling stations will be open from 7am to 10pm on the day of an election (‘polling day’).

-Local authorities have a responsibility to make sure that polling stations are accessible, and the Electoral Commission provides advice and guidance on the steps they can take to do this.
+Local authorities have a responsibility to make sure that polling stations are accessible.
+The Electoral Commission provides advice and guidance on the steps they can take to do this.
 If you do need any assistance, you can ask the staff at your polling station.

 A person with dementia has the option of bringing along a companion to assist them to vote in person.
 The companion must be a close relative (spouse, civil partner, son or daughter).